 How to avoid an HMRC scam

-Unfortunately, the COVID-19 crisis has caused a huge increase in scams; on Friday 20 March the City of London Police reported a 400% increase in scams as a result of coronavirus-related fraud.
+Unfortunately, the coronavirus crisis has caused a huge increase in scams; on Friday 20 March the City of London Police reported a 400% increase in scams as a result of coronavirus-related fraud.

 HMRC scams have been around for some time, so it’s likely fraudsters may also try to use the self-employed income support scheme to their advantage.